Carnagion/carnagion.github.io/content/index.md

 - [`heur`](https://github.com/Carnagion/heur), a Rust library implementing a flexible, zero-cost combinator-based approach to constructing metaheuristics, inspired by parser combinators and iterators.

-- [My undergraduate dissertation](https://github.com/Carnagion/dissertation) on *integrated runway sequencing and de-icing*, a novel runway scheduling approach yielding significant reductions in flight delays even for highly busy airports such as London Heathrow.
+- [My year 3 undergraduate dissertation](https://github.com/Carnagion/dissertation) on *integrated runway sequencing and de-icing*, a novel runway scheduling approach yielding significant reductions in flight delays even for highly busy airports such as London Heathrow.

+- [My year 4 undergraduate dissertation](https://github.com/Carnagion/plagiarism-detection) on source code plagiarism detection and LLM usage detection using statistical analyses to estimate the probability of independence of any two source code instances.

 - [`lamb`](https://github.com/Carnagion/lamb), a Rust library for the untyped lambda calculus, supporting various β-reduction strategies in a generic manner and offering macros for convenient construction of terms in code.